Chillee/MovieRankings/README.md

 Zaibo Queue
 1. The Good the Bad and the Ugly
-2. Mad Max Fury Road
-3. Do The Right Thing
+1. Do The Right Thing